1 tablespoon unsalted butter, melted, for preparing pan

 - In a small mixing bowl, combine graham cracker crumbs, ground hazelnuts, sugar, and butter.
 Stir until thoroughly mixed and mixture is crumbly.

 - Pour the graham cracker crumb mixture into the springform pan.
 Using the back of a large spoon or the flat bottom of a measuring cup or drinking glass, press the crumb mixture firmly and evenly across the bottom of the pan.
 Place the pan on a baking sheet; bake 10 minutes.
 Remove from oven and place on a wire cooling rack to cool.

 - When cooled, wrap bottom and sides of pan in a double layer of heavy duty aluminum foil to prepare for the bain marie water bath.
 The foil is to prevent any water from seeping into the cheesecake through the pan seams.

 - In a large bowl, add the cream cheese and sugar; mix on medium low speed with an electric mixer until smooth and creamy, 1 to 2 minutes.
 Scrape the mixture off the paddle and scrape down the sides and bottom of the bowl with a rubber spatula so the mixture blends evenly and there are no lumps.

-- Add the vanilla and flour; beat until mixed.
-Add the melted chocolate; continue beating on medium low speed until thoroughly combined, about 1 minute.
+- Add sour cream, whipping cream, vanilla, cinnamon, ginger, nutmeg, cloves, and flour; beat until mixed.
+Add the pumpkin; continue beating on medium low speed until thoroughly combined, about 1 minute.